-Preferred Risk Policy (PRP) - A flood insurance policy that offers low-cost coverage to owners and tenants of eligible structures located in moderate-risk areas (i.e., Zone B, Zone C, Zone X, Zone X (shaded)) on the current effective FIRM.
+Preferred Risk Policy (PRP) - A flood insurance policy that offers low-cost coverage to qualifying owners and tenants of eligible structures located in moderate-risk areas (i.e., Zone B, Zone C, Zone X, Zone X (shaded)) on the current effective FIRM.

-Preliminary Flood Hazard Information - The flood hazard information (i.e., new or modified BFEs, base flood depths, SFHAs, zone designations, and/or regulatory floodways) shown on a Preliminary FIRM and/or in a Preliminary FIS report before a CCO Meeting/Open House is held, a 90-day appeal period (when required) is initiated or an LFD is issued.
+Preliminary Flood Hazard Information - The flood hazard information (i.e., new or modified BFEs, base flood depths, SFHAs, flood insurance risk zone designations, and/or regulatory floodways) shown on a Preliminary FIRM and/or in a Preliminary FIS report before a CCO Meeting/Open House is held, a 90-day appeal period is initiated, or an LFD is issued.

 Preliminary Flood Insurance Rate Map (FIRM) - The NFIP map that reflects the initial results of a flood risk project that is performed by or for FEMA.
-The Preliminary FIRM is provided to CEOs and FPAs of all affected communities before a CCO Meeting/Open House is held, a 90-day appeal period (when required) is initiated or an LFD is issued.
+The Preliminary FIRM is provided to CEOs and FPAs of all affected communities before a CCO Meeting/Open House is held, a 90-day appeal period is initiated, or an LFD is issued.

 Preliminary Flood Insurance Study (FIS) Report - The report that reflects the initial results of a flood rap project that is performed by or for FEMA.
-The Preliminary FIS report is provided to CEOs and FPAs of all affected communities before a CCO Meeting/Open House is held, a 90-day appeal period (when required) is initiated or an LFD is issued.
+The Preliminary FIS report is provided to CEOs and FPAs of all affected communities before a CCO Meeting/Open House is held, a 90-day appeal period is initiated, or an LFD is issued.

 Primary Frontal Dune (PFD) - A continuous or nearly continuous mound or ridge of sand with relatively steep seaward and landward slopes immediately landward and adjacent to the beach and subject to erosion and overtopping from high tides and waves during major coastal storms.
 The inland limit of the PFD occurs at the point where there is a distinct change from a relatively steep to a relatively mild slope.
 See also: Frontal Dune.